Existence of moduli spaces for algebraic stacks: Existence of good moduli spaces

 We note another consequence of \Cref{P:quotient-presentations}, which will be used in \S \ref{S:unpunctured} below.

 \begin{prop} Let $\cX$ be an algebraic stack which is of finite type with affine diagonal over a field $k$.
-Suppose that $\cX$ is $\Theta$-reductive and there exists a single closed point $x \in |\cX|$ which has a linearly reductive stabilizer.
-Then $\cX$ admits a good moduli space.
-If $k$ is algebraically closed, then $\cX \cong [\Spec(A)/G_x]$, and if in addition $\cX$ is reduced, then $\cX \to \Spec(k)$ is the good moduli space. \end{prop}
+Suppose that $\cX$ is $\Theta$-reductive and there exists a single closed point $x \in |\cX|$.
+If $\cX$ is locally reductive (resp. the stabilizer of $x$ is linearly reductive), then $\cX$ admits an adequate (resp. good) moduli space.